gergelyke/gergelyke.github.io/src/source/_posts/async-function-best-practices.md

 title: Node.js Async Function Best Practices
 description: Mastering async functions in Node.js - error handling, parallel execution and complex control flows
 githubIssueId: 5
-date: 2017-10-24
+date: 2017-10-23
 tags:
     - 'node.js'
     - 'best practices'
     - 'async await'
 ---

 Since Node.js version 7.6, Node.js ships with a new V8 version that features async functions.
 As [Node.js 8 becomes the active LTS version on October 31](https://github.com/nodejs/Release), there is no reason for not starting to adopt async functions in your codebase.
-In this article I will briefly show you what async functions are, and how they change the way we write Node.js applications.
+In this article, I will briefly show you what async functions are, and how they change the way we write Node.js applications.

 # What are `async` functions?